IBM/aspera-cli/docs/README.erb.md

 To avoid generation for some categories, specify a list using option `skip_types`.

-Each category has a specific rendering method to produce the png thumbnail.
+Each category has a specific rendering method to produce the PNG thumbnail.

 The mp4 video preview file is only for category `video`

-File type is primarily based on file extension detected by the node API and translated info a mime type returned by the node API.
+File type is primarily based on file extension detected by the Node API and translated info a mime type returned by the Node API.

 ### `mimemagic`

-By default, the Mime type used for conversion is the one returned by the node API, based on file name extension.
+By default, the Mime type used for conversion is the one returned by the Node API, based on file name extension.

 It is also possible to detect the mime type using option `mimemagic`.
 To use it, set option `mimemagic` to `yes`: `--mimemagic=yes`.